 A police report can also provide important details about the crash, such as the directions and speeds of both vehicles, whether one driver was breaking a law, and the other driver’s insurance information.
 When the police arrive, give them your side of the story for the record.
 Make sure to write down your police report number before leaving the scene.

 After you have seen a doctor for your car accident injuries, start collecting medical documentation for your insurance claim.
 The insurance company will request evidence of your injuries and related expenses, such as surgeries, treatments and medications.
 Request copies of all relevant medical records to submit along with your insurance claim.
 Do not sign a medical authorization form from the insurance company, however, as this could be a way for the provider to access older records and find a reason to deny your claim.

-After a car accident in Virginia, work with a car accident attorney to help you gather compelling evidence of fault, causation, and your injuries and losses.
+After a car accident, work with a Virginia car accident attorney to help you gather compelling evidence of fault, causation, and your injuries and losses.
 A lawyer can make it easier to collect the evidence you need for a successful insurance claim.